 5. CONSIDERATION OF INVESTMENT AND MANAGEMENT OF FTREIT

 - Organize valuation of assets under investment as specified in the Trust Deed;

-- Establish risk prevention measure or remedy measure for potential damage caused by breach of agreements or non-enforcement under lease agreements, and disclose such risk prevention measures to the Trustee and unitholders in case of leasehold investment in form of sub-lease.
+- Establish risk prevention measures or remedy measures for potential damage caused by breach of agreement or non-enforcement under lease agreement, and disclose such risk prevention measures to the Trustee and unitholders in case of leasehold investment in the form of sub-lease.

 For acquisition of additional core assets, the REIT Manager shall take additional actions as follows: